-Activities IESCs/ VECs Impact and Risk from various activities Abatement Measures Sensitivity of the Resources/ Receptors Magnitude of the Impact Significanc e Prior to Mitigation Mitigation and Enhancement Measure Residual Significance scope of mitigation. activity before starting dredging. significance is 'Minimal Adverse'.
-Dredging activities for filling up of lagoon and ponds with dredged materials of the Shitalakhya River Food chain A10.
-Loosened contaminated bed materials (sediment) [Para: 223] may pose threat to the intervened natural environment (e.g., release of heavy metals into aquatic environment and may enter into the food chain through bio magnification while absorption of heavy metals by fish through respiratory organs and uptake by skin and bio accumulates).
+Activities IESCs/ VECs Impact and Risk from various activities Abatement Measures Sensitivity of the Resources/ Receptors Magnitude of the Impact Significanc e Prior to Mitigation Mitigation and Enhancement Measure Residual Significance scope of mitigation. significance is 'Minimal Adverse'.
+Carrying of dredged materials to the Project site Food chain A10.
+Loosened contaminated dredged materials (sediment) [Para: 234] if spilled over into the river water may pose threat to the intervened natural environment (e.g., release of heavy metals into aquatic environment and may enter into the food chain through bio magnification while absorption of heavy metals by fish through respiratory organs and uptake by skin and bio accumulates).
 No abatement measure is considered.
 High (3) Sensitivity to the receptor is considered 'High', as contaminated bed materials might affect aquatic environment including fish fauna.
 This issue has little capacity to absorb changes or limited scope of mitigation.
-Minor (2) Impact Duration : Minr (2) Spatial Extent : Minr (2) Reversibility : Minr (2) Legal Comp. : Minr (2) Likelihood : Mod (3) As such the resultant impact magnitude is (11/5= 2.2~2) 'Minor'.
+Minor (2) Impact Duration: Minr (2) Spatial Extent: Minr (2) Reversibility: Minr (2) Legal Comp.: Minr (2) Likelihood: Mod (3) As such the resultant impact magnitude is (11/5= 2.2~2) 'Minor'.
 Moderate Adverse (6) Sensitivity of receptor is found 'High' while the magnitude is assessed as 'Minor'.
 The resultant impact significance is 'Moderate Adverse'.
-Bed materials should be tested in the laboratory to determine toxicity levels before dredging and disposal.
+Dredged materials to be carried to the site should be tested in the laboratory to determine toxicity levels before transportation to the site.
 If heavy metals are found in the dredged materials, dredging action in the concerned alignment and disposal in the wetland should be avoided for limiting contamination.
 Minimal Adverse (2) Changes in sensitivity and magnitude with implementati on of suggested mitigation measures.
 Sensitivity: Medium (2) and Magnitude: Minimal (1); the resultant significance is 'Minimal Adverse'.
-Social Environ ment (Soci o-economic) • Demolition of infrastructures and scraping Employ ment generati on A11.
-Generation of employment opportunity for about (400-60 exptraite= 340) local [Para: 355] and in-migrated people of different working The proponent is committed to employ local people during demolition of High (3) Sensitivity of the receptor is considered 'High' because livelihood of a Moderate (3) Impact Duration : Minr (2) Spatial Extent : Majr (4) Reversibility : Mod (3) Legal Comp. : Minr (2) [Bangladesh Labour Act Major Beneficial (9) Sensitivity of receptor is found 'High' while Local people particularly the Project-affected Persons (PAPs) directly or indirectly should be given priority Major Beneficial (12) Changes in magnitude with implementati
+Social Environ 1 Demolition of infrastructures and scraping Employ ment generati on A11.
+Generation of employment opportunity for about (400-60 exptraite= 340) local [Para: 380] The proponent is committed to employ local people during High (3) Sensitivity of the receptor is considered Moderate (3) Impact Duration : Minr (2) Spatial Extent : Majr (4) Reversibility : Mod (3) Major Beneficial (9) Sensitivity of receptor Local people particularly the Project-affected Persons (PAPs) directly or Major Beneficial (12) Changes in magnitude and in-migrated people demolition of 'High' because reversibility .
+Wod (3) is found indirectly should with